-Appeals in the accelerated procedure have automatic suspensive effect, except for those based on: (a) safe country of origin; (b) subsequent application; and (c) threat to public order.244 These exceptions were added by the 2018 asylum reform and entail a loss of the right to remain on the territory upon notification of the negative decision.
+Appeals in the accelerated procedure have automatic suspensive effect, except for those based on: (a) safe country of origin; (b) subsequent application; and (c) threat to public order.307 These exceptions were added by the 2018 asylum reform and entail a loss of the right to remain on the territory upon notification of the negative decision.
 Asylum seekers can, however, appeal before the Administrative Court within 15 days - or 48 hours in case of detention - to request that the CNDA appeal be given suspensive effect.
-The request to the Administrative Court has suspensive effect.245
+The request to the Administrative Court has suspensive effect.308

-The decision of OFPRA or of the Prefectures to channel an application under the accelerated procedure cannot be challenged separately from the final negative decision on the asylum claim but it possible for the applicant to request so to in the appeal against the negative decision.246
+The decision of OFPRA or of the Prefectures to channel an application under the accelerated procedure cannot be challenged separately from the final negative decision on the asylum claim but it possible for the applicant to request so to in the appeal against the negative decision.309

-In any case of placement under the accelerated procedure, including safe country of origin cases or subsequent applications, it is always possible for the CNDA to channel an asylum seeker into the regular procedure.247 In 2017, 207 cases under single-judge procedure were thus rechannelled into collegial hearing by the CNDA.248 Figures are not available in the 2019 report of the CNDA.
+In any case of placement under the accelerated procedure, including safe country of origin cases or subsequent applications, it is always possible for the CNDA to channel an asylum seeker into the regular procedure.310 In 2017, 207 cases under single-judge procedure were thus rechannelled into collegial hearing by the CNDA.311 Figures were not made available since then.

-Indicators: Accelerated Procedure: Legal Assistance ⊠ Same as regular procedure 1.
-Do asylum seekers have access to free legal assistance at first instance in practice? ☐ Yes ☐ With difficulty ☐ No Does free legal assistance cover: ☐ Representation in interview ☐ Legal advice 2.
-Do asylum seekers have access to free legal assistance on appeal against a negative decision in practice?
+Indicators: Accelerated Procedure: Legal A ssistance / \ 1.
+Do asylum seekers have access to free legal assistance at first in Yes With nstance in pract n difficulty ice?
+No ❖ Does free legal assistance cover: ☐ Representation in int ☐ Legal advice ⊠ NO 2.
+Do asylum seekers have access to free legal assistance on appein practice? ☑ Yes ☑ With eal against a neg gative decision Does free legal assistance cover ☐ Representation in co Legal advice

-248 CNDA, 2017 Activity report, 20.
+311 CNDA, 2017 Activity report, 20.